isomerpages/mlaw-corp/news/speeches/_posts/2024-03-06-post-Opening Address by Minister for Culture, Community and Youth  at GeoConnect Asia 2024.md

 		(2) PUB, Singapore’s national water agency, also taps on GeoSpace-Sea’s data to support the development of coastal protection plans, and analyses the adequacy of existing coastal protection measures.</p>

 {:start="22"}
 22. Indeed, the marine and maritime domains are exciting new frontiers for geospatial innovation.
-Therefore, this year’s GeoConnect theme of “Underground, Land, &amp; Sea to Sky”, in my view, really brings this out nicely.
+Therefore, this year’s Geo Connect theme of “Underground, Land &amp; Sea to Sky”, in my view, really brings this out nicely.
 Through close collaboration between stakeholders, both from the public and private sectors, we can push boundaries and develop innovative solutions in all of these frontiers, as we push the envelope up, down, across and in the ocean as well.

 {:start="23"}
 23. I am happy to hear that to enhance situational awareness and incident response, our Maritime &amp; Port Authority (MPA) is developing and integrating multi-domain capabilities.